pmadruga/pedromadruga.com/content/posts/airflow2-simple-dag.md

 ### What we'll do

 Airflow 2.x is a game-changer, especially regarding its simplified syntax using the new Taskflow API.
-In this tutorial, we're building the simplest **DAG with only two tasks**.
-The DAG's tasks generate a random number (task 1) and print that number (task 2).
+In this tutorial, we're building a DAG with only two tasks.
+The DAG's tasks include generating a random number (task 1) and print that number (task 2).

 ### Background